vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/02/030/11_taM_vaH.md

 title = "11"

 +++
-On the ring between 1c #áhar-ahar and 11d divé-dive#, see publ. intro.
+On the ring between 1c #áhar-ahar and 11d divé-dive#, see published introduction.

 What I failed to note there (as Ian Hollenbaugh pointed out to me) is that the áhar-ahar of vs. 1 was “repaired” by divé-dive in 2d, and the divé-dive here is responsive to both of them.